DV

 What is the difference between DIA and SPY?

-DIA (State Street SPDR Dow Jones Industrial Average ETF Trust) tracks Dow Jones Industrial Average with an index strategy, while SPY (SPDR S&P 500 ETF Trust) tracks S&P 500 Index with a large cap approach.
+DIA (State Street SPDR Dow Jones Industrial Average ETF Trust) tracks Dow Jones Industrial Average with an index approach, while SPY (SPDR S&P 500 ETF Trust) tracks S&P 500 Index with a large cap approach.
 They are issued by State Street and State Street respectively.

 Can I hold both DIA and SPY?